Hotel Dusk: Room 215

-Hotel Dusk: Room 215 (known in Japan as Wish Room: Angel's Memory (ウィッシュルーム　天使の記憶, Wisshu Rūmu Tenshi no Kioku) is a point-and-click adventure game for the Nintendo DS.
-Originally called Wish Room, the game debuted at E3 on May 9, 2006.
+is a point-and-click adventure game developed by Cing and published by Nintendo for the Nintendo DS.
+The game debuted at E3 on May 9, 2006.
 It was initially released in North America on January 22, 2007, and later internationally.
 The game supports the Nintendo DS Rumble Pak accessory.

-Hotel Dusk was developed by the now-defunct Cing.
 It was re-released in 2008 under the Touch!
 Generations line of DS (Dual Screen) games.
 A sequel, Last Window: The Secret of Cape West, was released in 2010 for the DS.